 We believe that the McAfee community is greatly enhanced by the traditions, culture, and witness of our international students; therefore we offer two tuition grants per year to international students who have an F-1 student visa.
 This award covers tuition during the students' tenure of study.

-For individuals who do not currently possess a bachelor's degree, but who want to obtain a graduate theological education, Mercer offers pre-theology education through the College of Liberal Arts in Macon and through the College of Continuing and Professional Studies.
+For individuals who do not currently possess a bachelor's degree, but who want to obtain a graduate theological education, Mercer offers pre-theology education through the College of Liberal Arts in Macon and through College of Professional Advancement.
 For more information about these programs, contact Mercer's Office of Undergraduate Admission.

 Qualified students whose native language is not English must show proficiency by scoring a minimum of 550 Paper Based Test (PBT), 215 Computer Based Test (CBT) or 79 on the internet Basted Test (iBT) otherwise known as the Test of English as a Foreign Language (TOEFL) of ELS Level 109.